jruby/jrubyfx/Getting Started.md

 **WARNING:** JavaFX has an fx:id property and a normal id property.
 For JRubyFX to work, id must not be set (defaults to fx:id), or it must be the same as fx:id.

 ### Creating our controller
-In the code, we need to create a new class that inherits from FXController
+In the code, we need to create a new class that inherits from JRubyFX::Controller

-	class HelloWorldController < FXController
+	class HelloWorldController < JRubyFX::Controller
 	end

 We need to mark what id's to get, which we can do with `fx_id :name`:

-	class HelloWorldController < FXController
+	class HelloWorldController < JRubyFX::Controller
 		fx_id :helloLabel
 	end

 This basically says that there is a control in the FXML file with the fx:id property set to the value  "helloLabel" and that we want to be able to reference this object by the instance variable `@helloLabel`.
 Now we need to add our event handlers:

-	class HelloWorldController < FXController
+	class HelloWorldController < JRubyFX::Controller
 		fx_id :helloLabel

 		fx_handler :sayClick do